 If the data model structure has changed by adding or removing measures or dimensions, then the Model Information will be requested on story open as the Persisted Query Information is no longer valid.
 It is recommended to resave the story as frequently as possible to revalidate the Persisted Query Information.

-Data Models that are impacted by a client-side filtering across model requires Model Information to be downloaded to ensure that the correct data is returned for the respective data related visualizations.
+Data Models that are impacted by an indirect client-side filtering across model (a dimension that is not linked between the two models) requires Model Information to be downloaded to ensure that the correct data is returned for the respective data related visualizations.
 It is recommended to avoid a client-side filter across model whenever possible.
 It occurs in the following scenarios:

 - Model Links with Hierarchical Dimensions

 - Data Models without Server Side Filtering Across Models Capabilities